305 Main St (DP-2021-00795) development application

 Can we designate this building as historical?
 Vancouver keeps losing its history and it makes me so sad

-Darryl Smith asked almost 3 years ago
+Darryl Smith asked about 3 years ago

 Thank you for taking the time to comment on the development permit application for 305 Main Street.
 The applicant has proposed the demolition of the existing buildings, which are not protected by a designation by-law, in order to secure the viability of new social housing as enabled by the Downtown-Eastside / Oppenheimer Official Development Plan.
 The applicant has requested staff consideration of the community benefit of providing social housing against the economic challenges retention of the existing buildings may place on the proposed redevelopment.
 With due consideration being given to this rationale and the applicable regulatory framework staff are continuing to assess the application towards a future decision at the Development Permit Board.